Limit varieties generated by finite non-J-trivial aperiodic monoids: Introduction

 Denote:

 For example:

 For each $n \ge 1$, the identity $\sigma_n$ introduced in \cite{Jackson-Lee} is equivalent modulo $xtx \approx xtx^2 \approx x^2tx$ to $\mathbf {u}_{n} \approx \mathbf {v}_{n}$.
 We use $\var \Sigma$ to denote the variety defined by a set of identities $\Sigma$.
-According to Proposition 5.6 in~\cite{Jackson-Lee}, the lattice of subvarieties of $\mathbb E^1$ contains an infinite ascending chain $\mathbb E^1(\sigma_1) \subset \mathbb E^1(\sigma_2) \subset \dots$, where for each $n\ge 1$,
+According to Proposition 5.6 in~\cite{Jackson-Lee}, the lattice of subvarieties of $\mathbb E^1$ contains an infinite ascending chain $\mathbb E^1\{\sigma_1\} \subset \mathbb E^1\{\sigma_2\} \subset \dots$, where for each $n\ge 1$,

+A copy of this lattice from Figure~4 in \cite{Jackson-Lee} is shown on Figure~\ref{pic} below.
 The variety $\mathbb E^1$ is the first example of a finitely generated monoid variety whose lattice of subvarieties is countably infinite.
 The second example of a variety with this property is contained in \cite{GLZ}.

-In Sect.~\ref{sec: sc}, we present a Sufficient Condition under which the variety $\mathbb A^1 \vee {\mathbb E}^1(\sigma_2)$ is NFB.
-Using Sufficient Condition in \cite{GS} under which a monoid is FB, we show that every proper subvariety of $\mathbb A^1 \vee {\mathbb E}^1(\sigma_2)$ and of $\overline{\mathbb A}^1 \vee \overline{{\mathbb E}^1(\sigma_2)}$ is FB.
-Hence $\mathbb A^1 \vee {\mathbb E}^1(\sigma_2)$ and $\overline{\mathbb A}^1 \vee \overline{{\mathbb E}^1(\sigma_2)}$ are new limit varieties of monoids.
+In Sect.~\ref{sec: sc}, we present a Sufficient Condition under which the variety $\mathbb A^1 \vee {\mathbb E}^1\{\sigma_2\}$ is NFB.
+Using Sufficient Condition in \cite{GS} under which a monoid is FB, we show that every proper subvariety of $\mathbb A^1 \vee {\mathbb E}^1\{\sigma_2\}$ and of $\overline{\mathbb A}^1 \vee \overline{{\mathbb E}^1\{\sigma_2\}}$ is FB.
+Hence $\mathbb A^1 \vee {\mathbb E}^1\{\sigma_2\}$ and $\overline{\mathbb A}^1 \vee \overline{{\mathbb E}^1 \{\sigma_2\}}$ are new limit varieties of monoids.

 Let $A_0$ be the semigroup given by presentation:

 The monoid $A_0^1$ was shown to be FB in \cite{Edmunds-77}.